 Are you a caregiver to a loved one?
 Do you feel stressed, overwhelmed, under appreciated and unnoticed?
 We at GT Independence want you to know–what you do is important, and we see you.

-We see how hard you work, how the burdens can be overtaking and the work is unimaginably difficult not only physically but emotionally.
+How the burdens can be overtaking and the work is unimaginably difficult not only physically but emotionally.
 You may feel ambivalence and care about your job and what you are doing and yet not wanting to do it at all at the same time.
-You may feel caring for your loved one is not only a gift but a curse and you feel angry, frustrated, depressed, lonely and jealous of others who do not have the responsibilities that you do.
+You may feel caring for your loved one is not only a gift but a curse and you feel angry, frustrated, depressed, lonely, and jealous of others who do not have the responsibilities that you do.

 Watching loved ones fade away and becoming consumed by their disability is heartbreaking and something many others would not step up to help fill, which is why we see you.
-You are a gift and you are noticed.
-With only 53% of caregivers saying that another person helps out willingly, and 1 in 3 state they get absolutely no help at all, realize that you are unique and you are more than needed, you are a blessing.
+Only 53% of caregivers say that another person helps out willingly, and 1 in 3 state they get absolutely no help at all.
+So realize that you are unique and you are more than needed, you are a blessing.

-When the responsibilities are overwhelming and the emotions start flooding in remember that you matter.
-What you do matters and is something that you should be proud of.
+When the responsibilities are overwhelming and the emotions start flooding in, remember that you matter.
+What you do matters.
+And that’s something that you should be proud of.
 Your kind heart stepped up to a role many others refuse or underestimate, but you are worth more thank you’s than any one person could ever give.

 Gurnon, E. (2015, June 5).
 Forbes.
 Who America’s Caregivers Are And Why It Matters.
 Retrieved April 20, 2017